blogmywiki/pet-python-startrek/README.rst

 - sort out how program flow deals with showing SRS or cumulative galaxy map with command prompt
 - 2 digit stardates not 4
 - co-ordinates are 1-8 in Python Super Star Trek version, they were 0-7 in PET BASIC
-- remove random damage, eg for using the computer too much
 - remove computer menu
 - translate to Python 3
 - add proper help